 Although you can use your personal bank account as a freelancer, having a separate business account will help you manage expenses and offer you better control over your business.
 To manage your freelance finances easily, use a separate business bank account to receive payments and make business purchases.

 Here’s how a separate business bank account can help you manage your financial obligations as a freelancer:

 You can even use your business bank account for the Pay As You Go (PAYG) scheme, a quarterly tax payment system with micro payments, to avoid paying one large yearly sum.
 Choosing PAYG over one yearly payment will give you a more realistic idea of your cash flow.

-With Parpera, you can open a business bank account provided by our trusted partner, Volt.
+With Parpera, you can open a business account provided by our trusted partner, Wise.
 It’s specifically designed for freelancers and sole traders, and offers features such as sending and receiving money, helping you set money aside for taxes and sending invoices to clients.